Kingfisher Airlines: Accidents and incidents

-In the Media
+In popular culture

 The airline and its downfall were featured in the episode of "The King of Good Times" in the Netflix series Bad Boy Billionaires: India.
 The episode showcased about disgruntled employees who had not received their salaries and the apathetic attitude of Vijay Mallya.

-A parody comedy film, Crew, starring Tabu, Kareena Kapoor Khan and Kriti Sanon, was inspired by the financial crisis and closure of Kingfisher as well as the money laundering by Mallya.
+A heist comedy film, Crew, starring Tabu, Kareena Kapoor Khan and Kriti Sanon, was inspired by the financial crisis and closure of Kingfisher.